dariomanesku/cmftStudio/README.md

 ### Linux

-- From 'cmftStudio' directory call `make linux-debug64` to build the application.
+- From root directory call `make linux-debug64` to build the application.
 Application should be run from the `runtime` directory where the config file is. cd runtime ./../_build/linux64_gcc/bin/cmftStudioDebug
 - Application can be installed or removed from the system by calling `make linux-install` and `make linux-uninstall`.